softworkz/embyuserwiki/Library-Setup.md

 To learn more, see [Optional Network Paths](Optional%20Network%20Paths).

+## Enable real time monitoring

+Changes to files and new additions will be processed immediately, on supported file systems.

 ## Subtitles

 If required, you can select the subtitle language that Emby server will attempt to download.